opf/openproject/docs/bim-guide/revit-add-in/README.md

 Within this module all existing work packages are displayed.
 Within this demo project no work package exist yet.
-To create a new one, click on the "add new workpackage"-Button.
+To create a new one, click on the "add new work package"-Button.

 ![OpenProject BIM - Create BCF](OpenProject_BIM_Create_BCF.png)